The Structure and Function of the Prostate Gland

 As the prostate is a sex gland, its growth is influenced by male sex hormones.
 The chief male hormone is testosterone, which is produced mostly by the testicles.

-Regular prostate PSA tests are important for men who:
+Regular prostate checks are important for men who:

 The most insidious thing about PCa, and what makes it so dangerous, is that in its early stages it does not usually exhibit symptoms.
 When symptoms begin to appear then it is frequently too late for effective curative treatment.
 This is why regular check-ups are so important.